VivekGhevriya/JavaPractice/src/README.md

 ## Abstraction

-<li>Abstraction is hiding internal implementaion and showing only setup service that are we offering</li>
+<li>Abstraction is hiding internal implementation and showing only setup service that are we offering</li>

 <li>Ex.In Car ,we are only shown to break paddle but the internal strucure in not visible.</li>